Esbjerg station: Architecture

 Wenck's two-storey red-brick building with a slate roof has two striking towers, three storeys high, on either side of the recessed entrance.
 Influenced by international trends, it reflects various Historicist styles.
 The entrance hall with its timbered finish is reminiscent of Tyrolean designs.
 The building is in excellent condition following recent restoration.

 Heinrich Wenck who was employed by the national railway company had completed a number of station buildings, often working with his predecessor N.P.C.
 Holsøe, before he designed Esbjerg station in 1902.
 He was influenced by the rich, National Romantic style of Martin Nyrop which drew on stately Dutch Renaissance decorations and details.
 Features include a central gabled section with a large lunette window flanked by twin towers.
 At the time, lunettes were widely used for illuminating station halls.
 The tall symmetrical complex has hipped roofs with smaller towers at each end.
 The building was completed the same year as Copenhagen Central Station with which it bears similarities.

 Destinations

 Esbjerg station currently serves destinations including Copenhagen, Aarhus, Ribe, Skjern and Niebüll in Germany.
-Both DSB and Arriva make use of Esbjerg station.
+Both DSB and GoCollective make use of Esbjerg station.

+The most popular destination is the nearby town of Bramming, which accounted for 14% of departing passengers in 2017.
+Other popular destinations include Odense, Ribe and Varde, all with respectively 8%.

+Cultural references

+Esbjerg station is used as a location in the 1938 Danish thriller film Blaavand melder storm.